The Chicago - St. Louis Corridor

 The State of Illinois hopes to raise train speeds to 90 mph between Joliet and Alton soon.
 And getting up to 110 is still planned, but the timeline is unclear.

-The route needs a least two more daily roundtrips.
+The route needs at least three more daily roundtrips.
 An earlier arrival into Chicago and mid-afternoon departure from Springfield are desperately needed.